tylerwatt12/canAx/README.md

-# canAx
+# canAx - CANbus Abstraction & eXtensibility platform

-Turn a Raspberry Pi into a car speedometer, lap timer, heads up display.
+The working demo turns a Raspberry Pi into a car speedometer, lap timer, heads up display.

 Requires:
 - Raspberry Pi with a hardware CAN interface (I used a PiCAN2)